karl0sfandang0/ansible-3-client-demo/README.md

 README for Ansible 3 client demo:
 =================================

 Demo consists of 4 CentOS 7 Vagrant VMs.
-Tested on Fedora 23
+Tested on Fedora 23 and vagrant-libvirt.
+If there's demand VirtualBox boxes can be added.

 Passwords for both root and vagrant user are "vagrant"

+**First:** Add the Ansible server and client boxes to vagrant:

+vagrant box add centos-7-client:vagrant-libvirt vagrant box add centos-7-server-ansible:vagrant-libvirt

-Clone the Git repo to ~/vagrant and it should create 4 subdirs
+**Next:** Clone the Git repo to ~/vagrant and it should create 4 subdirs

 - ans
 - client1
 - client2
 - client3

+**Start the Demo:**

 cd to ans and run ./ansibleup.sh